15 Best Fonts for Pitch Decks: Make Your Presentation Shine!

 Why it’s great: Futura is a geometric and modern font that adds a touch of sophistication to your slides.

-Also Read: 15 Best Fonts for Posters: Creating Eye-Catching Designs
+Also Read: 15 Best Fonts for Mobile Apps: Top 15 Fonts Explained

 How to use it: Futura works well for titles and important information.